pschaus/book_lepl1402/source/part6.rst

 Consumer
 --------

-Finally, a **consumer** is a general-purpose functional interface whose result type is ``Void``, i.e., that does not produce any value.
+Finally, a **consumer** is a general-purpose functional interface whose result type is void, i.e., that does not produce any value.
 It is defined as:

 .. code-block:: java